 10 Reasons to Raise Belties on a Small Farm

-- Due to the thick coat, the Belties do not have the typical thick fat rind under the skin that most beef breed possess to insulated and keep them warm in our extreme cold winters.
-This makes for lean meat (under 2% fat) and any fat is marbled through the meat, making for a tastier, juicer, more flavourful beef.
-They have a high dress-out ratio - Due to the short legs and long coat, at processing they often yield over 60% usable meat for the hanging weight.
+- Due to the thick coat, the Belties do not have the typical thick fat rind under the skin that most beef breeds possess to insulate and keep them warm in our extremely cold winters.
+This makes for lean meat (under 2% fat) and any fat is marbled through the meat, making for a tastier, juicier, more flavorful beef.
+They have a high dress-out ratio - Due to the short legs and long coat, at processing, they often yield over 60% usable meat for the hanging weight.

 - Pasturing the breed easily makes for easier marketing of healthy lean delicious beef.
-The Linoleic fatty acid (Omega 6):omega 3 ratio of their beef is one of the most healthy at 3:1.
+The Linoleic fatty acid (Omega 6): omega 3 ratios of their beef is one of the most healthy at 3:1.
 Making it comparable to fish or chicken in a healthy diet.

 - They are calm, docile and fairly friendly in our experience.
 As beginner farmers, handling them was fairly easy, and would have been way more difficult with a less accommodating or more excitable breed!

-- They are extremely cold hardy due to their thick long coat.
+- They are extremely cold and hardy due to their thick long coat.
 This makes housing them more affordable and simple.
-They usually just require a shelter from the wind, and studies have show them healthier in the outdoor environment in the winter.
+They usually just require shelter from the wind, and studies have shown they are healthier in the outdoor environment in the winter.

-- The long thick coat and thick hide is another product to bring income to your farm.
-I still chuckle at the rug for sale called "Larry" I saw on an Australian Belted Galloway farmers website.
+- The long thick coat and thick hide are another product to bring income to your farm.
+I still chuckle at the rug for sale called "Larry" I saw on an Australian Belted Galloway farmer's website.
 But he was beautiful!

 - The Belted are the milkiest of Galloway varieties and can be used for the home farm's own milk requirements if a suitable milky cow is trained.
 It is believed there may be Dutch Belted Dairy come in the history way back.

-- They are stunning and so striking with the "Oreo cookie" white band, they are instantly recognised.
-A herd looks fabulous in a green pasture, drawing compliments and cameras if your wanting to set up a farm gate ecotourism type operation!
+- They are stunning and so striking with the "Oreo cookie" white band, that they are instantly recognised.
+A herd looks fabulous in a green pasture, drawing compliments and cameras if you're wanting to set up a farm gate ecotourism type operation!

 A Good Life